 What is the fat burning stage of fasting?

-Improved fat burning starts at the third stage of fasting, gluconeogenesis, 16 hours after eating.
+Improved fat burning starts at the third fasting stage, gluconeogenesis, 16 hours after eating.
 Fat burning will improve at the fourth stage, full ketosis.

 What happens when fasting?